solana-foundation/solana-improvement-documents/proposals/0016-simd-program-rebatable-account-write-fees.md

 The checks on the PRAW fees will be taken care of by Solana runtime.
 Total PRAW fees committed will be included in the transaction through a special parameter called `SetProgramRebatableAccountWriteFees` so that it is easier to calculate the total amount of fees that will be paid by the transaction.
-This parameter will be part of a new `TransactionHeaderProgram` where all the transaction parameters will be set through TVL.
+This parameter will be part of a new `TransactionHeaderProgram` where all the transaction parameters will be set through a TVL.
 In case of nonpayment or partial payment, the program is never executed.
 This instruction cannot be CPI'ed into.

 Addition of new syscalls to get, set and rebate PRAW fees during program runtime.
 Application developers will be able to rebate these fees through the